 Where the Employer has reasonable suspicion to believe:

-that an employee is under the influence of alcohol or illegal drugs during the course of the workday;
+that an employee is under the influence of alcohol, cannabis, or illegal drugs during the course of the workday;

 has abused prescribed drugs; or

-has used illegal drugs.
+has used cannabis or illegal drugs.

 The Employer shall have the right to require the employee to submit to alcohol or drug testing as set forth in this Agreement.
 The Employer may also require an employee to randomly submit to alcohol or drug testing where the employee is voluntarily assigned to a departmental drug enforcement group for a period of at least thirty (30) days and where such employee's duties are primarily related to drug enforcement.
 The employer may require any employee voluntarily accepting an assignment requiring a commercial driver's license to submit to alcohol or drug testing as may be permitted by law.
 At least two supervisory personnel in the Sheriff's Office must state their reasonable suspicions concerning an affected employee prior to any direction to submit the employee to the testing authorized herein.
 The foregoing shall not limit the right of the Employer to conduct any tests it may deem appropriate for persons seeking employment with the Sheriff's Office or upon promotion to another position within the Office.
 There shall be no random or unit wide testing of employees, except random testing of individuals as authorized in this Article.